Home › Intelligence › Personnel Accountability › Finch, Karen Ruth

 Sources

-- WTOC investigation — February 2026 reporting on human rights crisis at Coastal State Prison
+* WTOC – reporting on human rights crisis, pest control spending, and inmate deaths at Coastal State Prison (2026)

-- The Georgia Virtue — April 2026 health inspection findings at Coastal State Prison
+* The Georgia Virtue – health inspection findings for Coastal State Prison (April 2026)

-- U.S. Department of Justice — 2024 investigation of Georgia prison conditions
+* U.S. Department of Justice – 2024 investigation into conditions at Georgia prisons, including Coastal State Prison (reported by WTOC)

 Positions Held